SongyangZhang25/SongyangZhang25.github.io/_posts/2017-08-14-Converter.md

 date: 2017-08-14
 permalink: /posts/2017/08/14/Converter
 tags:
-  - cool posts
+  - Project
-  - category1
+  - Hardwork
-  - category2
+  - Softwork
 ---
 The laboratory I am currently working in needs to build a platform for motor drive experiences.
 In the establishment process I independently design and build the required back-to-back converter.
 The converter mainly functions as an output of 5A rated current and it is capable of EtherCAT communication.
 In the design process I am responsible for the design of the main circuit, controller, measuring and feedback circuit of the converter.